edb-bureau/staten/README.md

 Leveraging the principles of open source and modern technologies to create a platform for a digital state.

-This project is currently a collection of concepts gathered with the intention to create a roadmap.
+This project is currently a personal collection of concepts gathered with the intention to create a roadmap to expand on.
 It's early days!

 ## Vision